baioc/pygraphs/README.md

 ### Installation

-At this point, distributed packages are compatible with Linux only.
+Note: at this point, distributed packages are compatible with Linux only and require a recent version of libstdc++.

 1. Install via [pip](https://test.pypi.org/project/pygraphs/):</br>
     ```pip install -i https://test.pypi.org/simple/ pygraphs --user```